 I’ve heard many people justify their avid consumption of news saying they need to stay informed about the world.
 That sounds reasonable enough, but how well do news sources inform people?
 By that I mean to provide accurate and relevant information.
 Much of news media is competing for the attention of readers and viewers, so tends towards entertainment or sensationalism.
 This giving of priority to noise and attention can have some unfortunate side-effects.

-What’s more we probably identify more strongly with stories that feature the experiences of a small group of people.
+What’s more, we probably identify more strongly with stories that feature the experiences of a small group of people.
 The trouble is that it doesn’t help us to understand the world as a whole.
 When accompanied by sound analysis and reliable research, such personal accounts can give a human perspective on some otherwise dry topic.
-Without this wider context, they’re useless in helping us “stay informed about the world”.
+But without that research and analysis, they’re useless in helping us “stay informed about the world”.

 It doesn’t take much imagination to see how this focus on small scale horror and drama can be harmful to people’s mental health and see the world as a more dangerous place than it is.
 It isn’t a huge leap to suggest that, over time, it might make for a more selfish, fearful society.